 Some travelers swear by waiting until they arrive in a destination to choose a place to stay.
 They say they get better deals and enjoy the freedom to shop around.
 Personally, I’m not hardcore enough for it.
 I often travel during peak season and prefer the security and convenience of booking a hostel in advance, even if that means paying a few extra dollars to afford a place that keeps an advertising budget.

 Like any traveler who books on the fly, I’ve stayed in good hostels and bad.
-Over the last six months, I’ve learned how to make the most of Hostelworld and book the right place for my stay.
+Over the course of my year-long solo RTW trip, I learned how to make the most of Hostelworld and book the right place for my stay.
 When you’re traveling on a budget, choosing a hostel is all about priorities.
 Read on to learn about five ways you might go about the hostel selection process.

 Many a budget traveler falls into the trap of booking based on price.
 Nobody wants to pay more than they have to for a simple place to rest their head.
 Better to save that money for fun experiences in your destination, right?
 But once you’ve booked the cheapest available hostel once or twice, you’ll find that you definitely get what you pay for.